rainnier/land_and_axs_staking/README.md

 npm install
 ```
 ## Usage
-1. Modify pks_sample.json to contain your private keys and rename to pks.json
+1. Modify pks_sample.json to contain your private keys and rename to pks.json - (Remove 0x at the beginning of you private key.
+After that, default implementation needs your private key's last 15 characters removed and placed at the start.
+[Look for a(pk) in the index.js to understand better])
-2. Modify landPks_sample.json to contain your private keys and rename to landPks.json
+2. Modify landPks_sample.json to contain your private keys and rename to landPks.json - (Remove 0x at the beginning of you private key.
+After that, default implementation needs your private key's last 15 characters removed and placed at the start. .
+[Look for a(pk) in the landIndex.js to understand better])
 3. Modify cron_axs_restake.js cron to your preferred time of claiming and restaking
 ```
 node .\cron_axs_restake.js